NotQuiteAwake/hierarchical/notes/report.md

 galactic and celestial dynamics, and as the problems of interest grow increasingly large in scale, the calculations are also becoming more computationally demanding.
-In an age when Millennium Runs regularly simulate over 10 billion particles [CITATION]{.mark}, execution efficiency of the program is essential, and the naive approach of complexity $\mathcal{O}\left(n^2\right)$ proves completely untenable.
+In an age when Millennium Runs regularly simulate over 10 billion particles [@Springel2005], execution efficiency of the program is essential, and the naive approach of complexity $\mathcal{O}\left(n^2\right)$ proves completely untenable.
 Indeed, much work has been done to improve the efficiency of force calculation, the typical bottleneck in the simulation.
 Many such algorithms have been proposed, typically trading small amounts of error to significantly boost performance.

 One category of such algorithms is known as hierarchical methods, which involves recursively subdividing space into boxes of octants, and applying special